Skip to main content

 We understand that GPU resources can be expensive, so once you’ve finished all your tasks, you can stop your instance to avoid ongoing costs.
 However, please keep the following in mind:

-- Stopping the instance will stop incurring computing costs, but Remote Storage will still be billed.
+1. Stopping the instance will stop incurring computing costs, but Storage Volume will still be billed.

-- Data on the instance (excluding the deployed environment) will be cleared after termination.
-To preserve your data, we recommend using Remote Storage.
+3. Data on the instance (excluding the deployed environment) will be cleared after termination.
+To preserve your data, we recommend using **Storage Volume **.

-If you want to permanently remove the instance, click 'More' and select 'Terminate.'
-Once terminated, the instance will be removed from the 'GPU Instances' list and cannot be recovered.
+If you want to permanently remove the instance, click 'More' and then click 'Delete'.
+The instance will be removed from the 'Instance' list and cannot be recovered.